ghermans/FiveReborn-admin/readme.md

 - Run php artisan migrate
 - Run php artisan db:seed
 - Open the application in your browser and login with the username **admin** and password **admin**.

+## Changelog

+24/12/2016

+- Changed the current players page to a reloadable widget.
+- Added translations.
+- Added user management.
+- Added notification if no players are connected to the server.

 ## TODO